Death of a Prophet, Birth of a Cult

 These things my brother Abraham has written from the East.

-It would seem that God's self-proclaimed last warner of a looming Judgment Day was intent on making his way north, perhaps all the way to Dabiq, with the idea of fulfilling his own prophecy of a Muslim victory over the Romans which would be the signal for Allah to bring an end to His Creation and begin the process of settling scores in an end-of-times extravaganza for the ages.
+It would seem that God's latest warner of a looming Judgment Day was intent on making his way north, Dabiq the most likely destination, with the idea of fulfilling his own prophecy of a Muslim victory over the Romans which would be the signal for Allah to bring an end to His Creation and begin the process of settling scores in an end-of-times extravaganza for the ages.

 Abu Huraira reported Allah's Messenger (may peace be upon him) as saying: The Last Hour would not come until the Romans would land at al-A'maq or in Dabiq.
 An army consisting of the best (soldiers) of the people of the earth at that time will come from Medina (to counteract them).
 When they will arrange themselves in ranks, the Romans would say: Do not stand between us and those (Muslims) who took prisoners from amongst us.
 Let us fight with them; and the Muslims would say: Nay, by Allah, we would never get aside from you and from our brethren that you may fight them.

 They will then fight and a third (part) of the army would run away, whom Allah will never forgive.

 A third (part of the army) which would be constituted of excellent martyrs in Allah's eye, would be killed and the third who would never be put to trial would win and they would be conquerors of Constantinople.

 And as they would be busy in distributing the spoils of war (amongst themselves) after hanging their swords by the olive trees, the Satan would cry: The Dajjal has taken your place among your family.